Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Angela Merkel was not taken seriously for a long time by a large part of the general public.

 The young woman from eastern Germany was lacking the attributes long associated with political success.
-She did not work through the ranks as a political foot soldier, had no support network of troops in key positions, and little eloquence or media charisma.
+She did not work through the ranks as a political foot soldier, had no support network in key positions and little eloquence or media charisma.

 Connected to roots